Vakiyama/comm-docs/docs/useRepo.md

 ### Add your new changes

 At this point, it's good to have a mental checklist before we start adding and pushing our changes.

+1. Make sure you've pulled any changed from remote first.
+Git will not let you continue otherwise.
+See the section [pulling changes from remote](#pulling-changes-from-remote) for details.
+2. You've considered if there's anything you'd like to keep secret, and you ```.gitignore``` file is setup accordingly.
+3. We are in the right location in our terminal.
+We should be in the same place as where you ran ```git init``` when first creating your repository, or the place where you ran ```git clone``` to pull down your repository onto a new computer.

+To add our changes and push them to remote, we can run the following
+commands:

+1. Run ```git add .```

+    !!!
+Success
+        ```git add .``` will have no output, but it will prepare any changes
+        you've made in the repository to be pushed to remote.
+If you'd like
+        to see some confirmation that this action succeded, run ```git status```
+        and look for **Changes to be commited:**

+2. Run ```git commit -m "some commit message"```

+    Replace ```"some commit message"``` with something that describes the new changes.
+    Commit messages shine when working collaboratively, and may not be as useful
+    in this context.

+    !!! info
+        In the [using a script](./using-a-script.md) section we
+        solve this commit message problem by automatically including a commit message based on the date.

+ 3. Run ```git push```.
+Your changes should now be up to date with your local machine on
+     remote!

 ## Using a script